The Power of Vanilla Flavors

 Nothing is more synonymous with vanilla than ice cream.
 In fact, it’s believed that the French have been using vanilla to flavor ice cream as far back as the 18th century.
 A recent YouGov poll added credence to the “timelessness” of this combination when it found that American adults still ranked vanilla as their favorite ice cream flavor.

-However, this perfect pairing of vanilla with dairy goes far beyond just ice cream.
+However, this perfect pairing of vanilla with dairy goes far beyond just vanilla ice cream.

 Yogurt, milk, creams, and even plant-based dairy alternatives commonly and successfully utilize vanilla profiles.
 One major reason is that the smooth delicate character of vanilla balances incredibly well with the rich and creamy indulgence of dairy.

-It’s these complimenting characteristics that make vanilla, and often this combination with dairy, essential components in many bakery applications as well.
+It’s these complimenting characteristics that make vanilla, and often, this combination with dairy is an essential component in many bakery applications as well.

 Vanilla: Flavor & Function

 At Edlong, we recognize that a large part of what makes vanilla such an incredible flavor profile is its versatility.
-However, this is not limited to the vast number of applications that it’s suited for but also its functionality in those applications.
+However, this is not limited to the vast number of applications it’s suited for but also its functionality.

 This is excellent news for both developers in the better-for-you and plant-based spaces.